Classification of Substances

 NaCl(s) + (aq) -> NaCl(aq)

 1. Ammonia solution is a solution formed after dissolving ammonia gas in water.
-Ammonia exists in aqueous state after dissolving.
+Ammonia exists in an aqueous state after dissolving.

 Ammonia gas + Water -> Aqueous ammonia